2026 Market Outlook for Real Estate Investors Using DSCR Loans

 ✅ Steady occupancy in entry-level rentals

-Investor takeaway:
+Investor Takeaway:

-✅Downsizers often list long-held properties that need manageable upgrades
+✅ Downsizers often list long-held properties that need manageable upgrades

 ✅ Convert easily into rentals